The-CODE-Plus-Plus-Community/starks-marketplace/README.md

 ## POSTMAN
 <img src="http://softwareengineeringdaily.com/wp-content/uploads/2020/07/Postman.jpg" align="right" width="30%">
 The Postman API allows you to programmatically access data stored in Postman account with ease.
 We used postman to check the SAWO API data for our marketplace.
+We have checked the Sawo-API through POSTMAN.